anonymousever/video-game-discovery-app/README.md

 ### What I learned

 In this challenge I tried to focus on main functions and features with pure React.
 So I learned common patterns like fetching data, selection, sorting, searching, etc. Also the other part was related to TypeScript.
-Currently I'm learning React with TypeScript and this project covers important topics of both.
+Currently I'm learning React with TypeScript and this challenge covers important topics of both.
+On the other hand, Chakra UI was my first experience, so I learned a lot about it.

 ### Continued development

-This is the first version of this app with just React.
-I'll create another version soon that has more features like new methods for data fetching with catching option, state management, routing and overall improvement for the whole app.
+Like I said before, authentication and more stuff was missing in this version, so we can open a space for these features.
+But more important than these features, the way we covered current details is our next goal.
+Adding two or three technologies like React Query, React Router, and lightweight state manager like Zustand are very helpful for this app.

 ## Acknowledgments

-This challenge is part of the Mosh Hamedani’s React course and I tried it myself after reviewing the course materials.
-Like other repositories, this is an important reference for the future.
+The challenge and original idea is related to Mosh Hamedani's new React 18 course.
+I review the concepts several times, after that try the challenge individually.
+But in some parts, I encounter problems, so check the solutions and in final review, update the whole challenge with the necessary lines.